ZewoGraveyard/Router/README.md

 }
 ```

-While this is obviously a contrived example, the pattern of reusing routers in this way is very powerful.
-Also, composing multiple routers together allows for better project organization (possibly across multiple files or modules).
+While this is a fairly contrived example, the pattern of reusing routers in this way is very powerful.
+Also, composing multiple routers together allows for better project organization, which is very important for bigger applications.

 ### Extending `RouterBuilder`
 TODO: Write this